jzsmoreno/PyOrchDB/README.md

     Start-Process python pipeline.py -NoNewWindow -Wait
     ```

     Before executing the last command, it is necessary to verify that the `$location_name` variable in the `run_template.ps1` file matches the `location` variable in the `config.yml` file.
 The same applies to `$resource_group_name` and the variable `resource_group_name`.
+The only variables that are modified by the user in the `run_template.ps1` file are those that begin with the symbol `$`.

     By executing the following command line we will be reproducing the architecture shown above, however, it is possible that the user has the data in another [`Storage account`](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) that is in another resource group.
 It is also possible that the user wants to execute steps `3)` and `4)` on an already deployed architecture, both cases will be explored in the following scenario.

     ```powershell
     .\run.ps1